gear-foundation/academy/docs/20-auction-gas-reservation/homework.md

 }
 ```

-Next, you need to add two new incoming messages to the `TmgAction` enum: `CheckState` and `ReserveGas`, as shown below:
+Next, you need to add two new incoming messages to the `TmgAction` enum: `CheckState` and `ReserveGas` as shown below:

 ```rust
 #[derive(Encode, Decode, TypeInfo)]